Please note that this facility has been set up for members of the public to easily contact a PGA Professional

 PGA Professionals are collectively recognised as the experts in teaching and coaching the game of golf around the world.
 PGA of New Zealand members earn their status only after completing a three-year traineeship, under the guidance of a fully qualified PGA Member and completing the academic and playing requirements as set by the PGA Academy of Golf.

-Every aspect of golf, ranging from coach education, training and retail business management is covered in the Trainee Programme.
+Every aspect of golf, ranging from coach education, smalll business, management and game development is covered in the Trainee Programme.
 On graduation, trainees will have achieved a high level of competence in a number of important areas such as:

 Covering modern teaching and learning methods, coaching and advanced technique analysis, human anatomy, physiology and bio-mechanics - fundamental to understanding the motion of the golf swing;

-The PGA Academy Business Management course in association with the PGA International Golf Institute, covers merchandising, finance and administration, law, modern business principles and human resources;
+The PGA Academy Small Business course in association with the PGA International Golf Institute, covers merchandising, finance and administration, modern business principles and human resources;

-A complete understanding of golf rules and ethics, career options, workplace organisation and communication and business skills development.
+A complete understanding of golf rules and ethics, career options, workplace organisation, law, communication and business skills development.

 Upon gradulation from the traineeship, PGA of New Zealand full members are eligible to become tournament, teaching and/or club professionals.
 Only full members of the PGA are able to hold this level of accreditation.